Account

 23:40

 One of the best places to visit in Normandy is to drive along the Alabaster Coast.
-This 80-mile stretch offers the chance to view some stunning scenery and will take you through great towns and villages, too.
+This 80-mile stretch offers stunning scenery and takes you through great towns and villages, too.

-Lovely Étretat is famous for its rock formations, including arches and the Needle which have been formed over time by erosion, and views across the English Channel.
-As one of the prettiest places in Normandy, it was also a popular subject among the Impressionists, and has been included in many different works of art over the years.
+Lovely Étretat is famous for its rock formations, including arches and the Needle, which have been formed over time by erosion, and views across the English Channel.
+As one of the prettiest Normandy places to see, it was also a favourite subject among the Impressionists and has been included in many different works of art over the years.

-Once you have taken in some of Bayeux’s history, discover the town from a different perspective with a walk or bike ride along the River Aure.
+Discover Bayeux from a different perspective with a walk or bike ride along the River Aure.
 A trip along the trail will allow you to see old restored mills and wash houses from years ago.
-Here, a bike ride along the river can be fun thing to do with families in Normandy.
-At P&O Ferries, we like to make sure all our passengers can enjoy their trips away.
-That's why we make it even easier to travel with bicycles and provide endless onboard kid’s entertainment so no child will ever get bored on our Dover to Calais ferry.
+Here, a bike ride along the river can be a fun thing to do with families in Normandy.

 Many visitors use their holiday to do and see everything related to the war in Normandy and learn about the monumental D-Day landings.
 During these tours of Normandy's beaches, visitors can view the beautiful coastline and one of the prettiest places in Normandy while learning about the dramatic events of the largest seaborne invasion in history, which are vividly brought to life by expert guides.